CHigginbotham/angular-styleguide/a1/README.md

   - Create folders named for the feature they represent.
 When a folder grows to contain more than 7 files, start to consider creating a folder for them.
 Your threshold may be different, so adjust as needed.

-    *Why?*: A developer can locate the code, identify what each file represents at a glance, the structure is flat as can be, and there is no repetitive nor redundant names.
+    *Why?*: A developer can locate the code, identify what each file represents at a glance, the structure is flat as can be, and there are no repetitive nor redundant names.

     *Why?*: The LIFT guidelines are all covered.